foonoo/docs/2-Getting-Started.md

 ---
 title: "Getting Started: A Simple Blog"
 ---
-# A simple Blog Example
+# Getting Started: A simple Blog Example
-For a primer on how to use foonoo, let's work through a simple blogging example.
+For a primer on how to use foonoo, let's work through building a simple blog.
 In addition to being an introduction, this tutorial will also going to provide some useful information about the internal workings of foonoo.
-Consider this as a hands-on lesson in how foonoo works.
+Consider this as a hands-on lesson on how foonoo works.

 Interestingly, a blogging example is also a good start for anyone interested in working with foonoo.
 After all, static site generators have always been staple of the personal blogging community&mdash;and if you've read this far, you're most likely interested in blogging with foonoo.